Psychedelics and Creativity

 Ayahuasca enhances creative divergent thinking while decreasing conventional convergent thinking

-Ayahuasca decreased convergent thinking (a part of creativity) on very experienced participants (n=26) in an ayahuasca ceremony.
-The conclusion about divergent thinking (increased) was found on only one of the measures.
+This study (n=26) found that ayahuasca decreased convergent thinking (a part of creativity) on very experienced participants in an ayahuasca ceremony.
+The conclusion about divergent thinking (increased) was found on only one of the measures (ratio).

 Psychedelics currently show little causal effects on creativity measures.
 This is partly because it hasn't been studied much, partly because there may not be such a strong connection there.
 But what is the competition, are there other aspects, or mediators, that influence creativity.